Lumbar Herniated Disc

 - An electromyogram and nerve conduction test may be done in some cases for people who have signs of prolonged pressure on a nerve root.

-- A myelogram may be done if you can't have an MRI (for example, if you have a pacemaker) or if the results of an MRI aren't clear.
+- A myelogram may be done if you can't have an MRI or if the results of an MRI aren't clear.

 - Discography can help diagnose disc problems but is rarely used.